 We create new food and drink products, including alcoholic beverages such as cider, and gin.
 We keep up to speed with food trends both local and global: consumer behaviour, retail and marketing trends, value-adding and packaging innovations, science and technology.

-We can help you identify and develop a strategy to grow your agri-business in the right direction by providing you with the most appropriate and timely decision-making tools.
+We can help you identify and develop a strategy to grow your food, beverage or agri-business in the right direction by providing you with the most appropriate and timely decision-making and innovation tools.

 Whether it’s using your resources more efficiently, or identifying and developing appropriate innovations to take your business to the next level: we combine our business nous with scientific, technical and engineering expertise and unique, real-world experience to make a real difference to your business.

 Masterclasses and Workshops: We have developed a series of new food innovation workshops, whether you are a start-up, SME or BIG food.
 Check out our facebook page (https://www.facebook.com/foodinnovationworkshops/ ) for upcoming events near you.